IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/column-hiding.md

 # {Platform} {ComponentTitle} Column Hiding
 <!-- Angular -->
-The Ignite UI for {Platform} {ComponentTitle} provides an `ColumnActionsComponent` with an `ColumnHidingDirective` which allows users to perform column hiding directly through the user interface or by using the {Platform} component.
+{ProductName} {ComponentTitle} provides an `ColumnActionsComponent` with an `ColumnHidingDirective` which allows users to perform column hiding directly through the user interface or by using the {Platform} component.
 <!-- end: Angular -->
 The Material UI Grid has a built-in column hiding UI, which can be used through the {ComponentTitle}'s toolbar to change the visible state of the columns.
 In addition, developers can always define the column hiding UI as a separate component and place it anywhere they want on the page.